wendelfleming/USC-LunchNLearn-ElasticSearch/README.md

 - Docker-dir - docker configuration for a data volume, Python3 indexer, and Java web application server (WildFly)

+REQUIREMENTS
+- Java 8
+- Docker (unless you want to install and configure a whole lot of dependencies)

 TODO:
 - Add faceted search capabilities to the Java web app.